mobiliabrus/tourbook/docs/1-tour.md

 2013-10-09,3
 13.7530194,100.5373002
 ```

+I was traveling alone for two reasons.
+First of all, being alone allows you more opportunity to absorb your experiences on a personal level.
+Secondly, and this I felt acutely at that moment, there was no one who wanted to go with me.

 Racers, traffic whistle, dove and the air-conditioning.
 Noises can be heard through the sealed window of 9th floor.